 - CattRokk light from Septimus Heap, whose Sphere of Light becomes a major plot point in Syren.

-- The short story Three Skeleton Key, which inspired the below-mentioned Escape episode involves lighthouse keepers being trapped inside their tower by a horde of rats.
+- The short story Three Skeleton Key, which inspired the below-mentioned Escape episode involves lighthouse keepers being trapped inside their tower by a horde of rats when a Ghost Ship washes up to the island, the rats having killed and eaten the crew.

 - S.D.
 Perry's Resident Evil Caliban Cove features a lighthouse as the entrance to the Cove's cave system.
 It doesn't do much beyond conceal a carrier of Dr Griffith's modified T-Virus, holding an M16, who opens fire on the main characters.